y21/doldisasm/README.md

 (note that objdump displays simplified mnemonics, so even though one says 'mtlr r0' while the other says 'mtspr lr r0', they are still essentially saying the same thing)
 </details>

-#### decompile a function into C code
-This isn't implemented yet but the plan is after parsing the instructions, we try to recognize patterns like backjumps (which are likely loops) and reconstruct those patterns into C code, to get a higher level idea of what a function is doing